 Norway Rats and Roof Rats

 Rats are some of the most troublesome and damaging rodents in the United States.
 They consume and contaminate food, damage structures and property, and transmit parasites and diseases to other animals and humans.
 Rats live and thrive under a wide variety of climates and conditions; they are often found in and around homes and other buildings, farms, gardens, and open fields.
+But fear no more, Rodent Control in Charleston is one of our services.

 Identify the Rat